neironus/100DaysOfPython/README.md

     Bites 13 of PyBites - Convert dict to namedtuple/json
-    Bites 14 of PyBites - Generate a table of n sequences Bites 18 of PyBites - Find the most common word
+    Bites 14 of PyBites - Generate a table of n sequences Bites 18 of PyBites - Find the most common word Bites 20 of PyBites - Write a context manager

 ## Useful links
 [http://nullege.com](http://nullege.com)